Frequently Asked Questions

 A: Any high school student interested in this program should be enrolled in a math and science curriculum, which includes algebra and basic sciences (including biology and chemistry).
 The student should also have good reading and writing skills, and be ready for English Composition I at the college level.

 A: The typical cost of the program for a full-time student is the current CCRI tuition for five semesters, books, lab coats, uniforms and travel expenses to the clinical sites.
-The total cost of a two-year program is approximately $5000.
+Additional information can be found on the Bursar website at www.ccri.edu/bursar.

-A: CCRI accepts approximately 15 students into the Histotechnician Program each May.
-If students have prior college education or clinical experience, they can gain advanced placement into the program.
+A: CCRI accepts approximately 15 students into the Histotechnician Program each March.

 Office of Enrollment Services